Alberta First Party: Early history (1999–2004)

 The Alberta First Party emerged from a conflict regarding religious freedom (Mormonism in this case) within the Alberta Social Credit Party.
 Randy Thorsteinson resigned as leader of the Social Credit Party and helped found a new conservative provincial party.
 With about 120 supporters, including federal Member of Parliament Rob Anders, they held their first meeting in June 1999 where they selected the name Alberta First Party and adopted fiscally conservative policies similar to the governing Progressive Conservatives but with more socially conservative policies.
 The party adopted a position to support the creation of a provincial senate as a means of balancing the power held by the existing provincial legislature.
 The party was incorporated under the society act under the legal name The Society for the Advancement of the Alberta First Party on July 13, 1999.
 It gained registration with Elections Alberta on November 2, 1999.
 With more than 500 members now, the party held a convention in Edmonton on January 22, 2000, where it elected its first permanent party leader, John Reil who defeated Neil Wiltzen from Calgary.
 At the convention, the party adopted policies promoting free votes in the legislature, regular provincial referendums on contentious social issues, and privatizing Alberta health care.

 In its first attempt gain a seat in the provincial legislature, the party nominated candidates in two by-elections in 2000.
 In Edmonton-Highlands, party leader John Reil placed fourth with 3.30% of the vote while, several months later, its candidate in Red Deer-North placed third with 8.15%.

 In the 2001 provincial election, Alberta First nominated 16 candidates, who won a total of 8,851 votes, or 0.87% of the provincial total.
 No candidates were elected.
-The party's best result came in Cardston-Taber-Warner, where leader John Riel picked up 2,500 votes, to the 5,000 won by the incumbent, Broyce Jacobs.
+The party's best result came in Cardston-Taber-Warner, where leader John Reil picked up 2,500 votes, to the 5,000 won by the incumbent, Broyce Jacobs.

 The party contested its last election under the Alberta First name in the electoral district of Wainwright on April 8, 2002, when Jerry Barber won 1,659 votes, 25.9% of the total, for a strong second-place finish in the by-election.

 Reil vacated the leadership and ran for leadership of the Alberta Liberal Party on March 27, 2004.
 He was defeated, finishing a distant second to Kevin Taft.

 His departure left the leadership of the party vacant.
 It was temporarily de-registered by Elections Alberta after the party failed to file its 2003 financial statements by the March 31, 2004 deadline.
 It filed past the deadline and the registration was reactivated by Elections Alberta.
 Shortly after, the party was granted a name change to the Separation Party of Alberta on May 1, 2004.